la2050/archive/_projects/2016/volunteer-and-be-a-part-of-the-solution-to-family-homelessness.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Imagine LA has built an innovative Family Empowerment and Mentorship model that helps families exit homelessness and thrive.
+Our model creates a safe place to connect, engage, and empower people from different ethnic, cultural and socioeconomic backgrounds.
+In order to expand and work with 100 families in 2017, we need volunteers.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Transit-accessible
   housing and employment (the share of housing units and percentage of jobs that